 It’s no TROUBLE to find a fun board game to play with your grandkids if you buy the game TROUBLE (Yes, I love silly puns and word games!
 However did you guess?)

 Trouble has been a fave game of my grandkids and me for some time.
 So much so, that we’ve gone through THREE sets of it over the years.
 They are made a BIT on the cheap side – then again, they are GRAND for the pocket book. .
-And the last set, while wearing out a bit, also got lost when we moved from Kentucky to Pierce County Washington.
+And the last set, while wearing out a bit, also got lost when we moved.
 But what seemed like a royal pain turned into a royal GAIN.

 I ordered the new set from Amazon for a whopping $9.97 and I’m so glad I did.
 It arrived and sat there…and sat there…and sat there.
 One of the joys of being an up-close and often babysitter of grandkids is that they start to grow up!
 Which is a good thing!
 BUT they start to outgrow some of their past loves…which can be a bit of a bittersweet thing.
 And lately, between computer game fun and neighbor friends mega fun, our board game time has been dwindling.
 But finally, this past weekend, my oldest grandson came to spend the night and have some one on one on one with great grandma and me.